REGEMLER/Async-Race/README.md

 - Display winning cars with their image, name, number of wins, and best time.
 - Pagination and sorting capabilities by wins and best times.

-# To run the application do next steps
+# To run the application follow these steps
 - Use `node 14.x` or higher.
 - Clone this repo: `$ git clone https://github.com/mikhama/async-race-api.git`.
 - Go to downloaded folder: `$ cd async-race-api`.